nerdreich/wiki.md/docs/themes_create.md

 * `delete.php` should display a warning that a given page is about to be deleted and POST to `/path/to/page?action=deleteOK` (fields don't matter) if the user confirms that.

 * `login.php` is used when the user needs to login to continue.
 This can happen at any page if the requested action is protected by a password.
 The login page should respect the `login_simple` config value and POST the fields `username` / `password` back to the URL it was rendered by including the `?action=xyz` of the caller, adding a `auth=login` field.

+* `plugin.php` is used when a plugin wants to output a page in the style of the theme.
+It should create the necessary page header/footer and then include a plugin's file in the content area of the page grid.

 * `403.php`, `404.php` and `error.php` contain error messages for the user.
 The numeric files corresponding to their HTTP status codes. `error.php` is a generic fallback page that is shown when wiki.md does not know how to handle an error.